 The Diocese promotes an absolute commitment to the safety, welfare and well-being of all children and vulnerable persons.
-We pay particular attention to those who are part of our faith communities in parishes; are receiving assistance through CatholicCare Social Services or other diocesan community programs; or are enrolled at a Catholic systemic school or St Nicholas Early Education Centre and OOSH programmes.
+We pay particular attention to those who are:

-As part of this commitment, any allegation relating to a diocesan worker acting in an inappropriate or abusive way towards a child or vulnerable person is taken seriously and where appropriate, an inquiry into the allegations may be conducted.
+As part of this commitment, any allegation relating to a diocesan worker acting in an inappropriate or abusive way towards a child or vulnerable person is taken seriously.
+Where appropriate, an inquiry into the allegations may be conducted.

 The diocesan worker subject of the allegation is known as the respondent.
 The term is accurate.
 It means one or more allegation has been made about the worker’s conduct and they are asked “to respond” to the proposition they behaved in the alleged manner.
 The term avoids emotive terms such as “the accused” or “alleged abuser”, or Police terms such as “person of interest”.

-Any diocesan worker may be the subject of an allegation, or may become the respondent in an investigation.
+Any diocesan worker may be the respondent in an administrative inquiry.
 The Diocese does not assume the respondent has done anything inappropriate or abusive.
-The Office of Safeguarding has the responsibility to oversee or conduct an investigation to ascertain whether there are sufficient grounds to establish the alleged conduct did occur.
+The Office of Safeguarding has the responsibility to oversee or conduct an administrative inquiry to ascertain whether there are sufficient grounds to establish the alleged conduct did occur.

-This webpage is an attempt to provide detailed but concise advice on what should occur when a diocesan worker is the respondent in an investigation.
+This webpage is an attempt to provide detailed but concise advice on what should occur when a diocesan worker is the respondent in an administrative inquiry.

-Derived from Canon Law, it is simply a process of attempting to elicit the truth.
+Derived from Canon Law, being inquisitorial is simply a process of attempting to elicit the truth.
 The pursuit of evidence is impartial; the diocesan investigator has no interest in “proving” or “disproving” allegations.
 The intent of the investigator is to maximise their ability to make as fully an informed decision as is reasonably possible.
-Diocesan investigations are process driven, not results driven.
+Diocesan inquiries are process driven, not results driven.

-Diocesan investigations are confidential.
-All parties involved in a diocesan investigation are expected to respect the confidentiality of the process.
-A serious breach of confidentiality can affect the integrity of an investigation.
+Diocesan inquiries are confidential.
+All parties involved in a diocesan inquiry are expected to respect the confidentiality of the process.
+A serious breach of confidentiality may affect the integrity of an inquiry.

-Diocesan investigations are procedurally fair to those parties whose interests may be affected by the inquiry, primarily the respondent but also the alleged victim.
-To the Diocese, a procedurally fair investigation requires that:
+Administrative inquiries are procedurally fair to those parties whose interests may be affected by the inquiry, primarily the respondent but also the complainant or alleged victim.
+To the Diocese, a procedurally fair inquiry requires that:

 All allegations about diocesan workers acting abusively or inappropriately towards children or vulnerable persons are taken seriously.
-All investigations are important but some investigations are assessed as being more “serious” than others.
+All administrative inquiries are equally important but some inquiries are assessed as being more “serious” than others.

 The Diocese will conduct inquiries at a level commensurate with the apparent seriousness of the allegation(s) that have been made.
 If the alleged conduct would amount to a minor breach of professional standards (should it be sustained), the local leadership, with Office of Safeguarding overseeing, may conduct the inquiry.